rifmj/protofolio/docs/examples/basic.md

-# Basic Examples
+# Basic Examples 💡

 This page contains basic examples of using `protofolio`.
+Perfect for getting started! 🚀

-## Simple Message and API
+## Simple Message and API 🎯

-The most basic example:
+The most basic example - let's start simple:

 ```rust
 use protofolio::AsyncApi;